Pavel Vrublevsky

 Pavel Olegovich Vrublevsky (Павел Олегович Врублевский; born 26 December 1978) is a Russian, owner and general manager of the processing company ChronoPay.
 He is also the founder of investment company RNP and a Russian Forbes contributor on matters relating to blockchain, cryptocurrencies, and cybersecurity.
 He was also implicated in a range of criminal cases related to hacking.

 Youth and education

 Pavel Vrublevsky was born and raised in Moscow.
 As a fifteen-year-old, he studied under the American Field Service student exchange program in Norway, then studied at the Institute of Foreign Languages named after Maurice Thorez, from where he moved to the sociology department of Moscow State University and graduated in 2001.
 He organized his first IT company to develop billing software for telecommunications companies at the age of eighteen.

 Career

+Early ventures

+In 1999, Vrublevsky founded Pornocruto.nu, a website selling pornographic material depicting, among others, zoophilia and simulated rape scenes.
+In 2000, he founded Crutop.nu, a forum for adult website webmasters.
+In 2001, he founded the affiliate network Pornocruto Cash dedicated to rape fetish pornography.
+The network had an estimated turnover of 170 000-200 000 rubles in 2001–2002.
+The website experienced frequent billing issues, which led Vrublevsky to start his own payment company.

 ChronoPay

 In 2003, at age 23, he founded the company ChronoPay B.V.
 In 2005, ChronoPay entered the Russian market, and in 2006 Vrublevsky received the prestigious Runet Award.
 Within three years, the company gained international recognition as one of the premier processing companies at the cutting edge of technology.
 Even though ChronoPay was headquartered in Amsterdam, the company developed into a true leader for processing credit card payments in Russia – controlling roughly 25% of the market share.
 The company's client roster boasted several Russian companies as well as larger multinational corporations including Sony and Microsoft.
 Most Russian charitable foundations and non-profit organizations also use ChronoPay, including Greenpeace and the Red Cross.
 Additional clients included Russia's second largest airline, Transaero, and the country's largest cellphone operator, MTS.
 In 2011 ChronoPay had five worldwide offices; Moscow, Amsterdam, Barcelona, Florida in the United States, and Riga, Latvia.
 There were two franchises in China and an active business in Brazil.
 In 2011, the company had more than two hundred employees.